SkynetLabs/skynet-kernel/README.md

 alternatives to Twitch), in-browser blockchains (like alternatives to Bitcoin), and even alternatives to infrasturcture like Github.

+## TODO: ROADMAP (remove this section once completed)

+The kernel is in an early development phase where both the browser extension itself and the kernel code are in the same repository.
+This is complicating the build script and making the repository much more difficult to follow, including causing a more opaque README.
+Once the browser extension is more mature, we'll be migrating the browser extension to its own repository entirely.

+We will also likely be migrating some of the kernel modules to their own repos, though we may keep some core modules in the same repo as the kernel just to make sure that we can perform all the testing we need without depending on external code.

+Once all of the migrations are complete, the build process should get simpler.

 ## Building a Trustless Browser Experience

 Due to fundamental limitations of the web, a browser extension is required to